 2. SURROUND YOURSELF WITH PEOPLE

 Spending time alone is somewhat necessary.
 However, going back to your workplace and having your normal work routine back, will help you cope with possible difficulties you may experience alone.
 Socializing is a very important aspect of life, not only an important factor in recovery.
 Don’t forget about spending time with your family and your friends, too.
 Being surrounded by love and support can significantly improve your self-esteem and help you heal emotionally.
 Sharing your thoughts, worries and everything you have on your mind is another powerful tool for keeping your mental health in great shape.
+You can share inner feelings by writing them down, you can even share them at platforms like The Doe.
 Not to mention the serotonin levels when hugging.
 Don’t forget to hug me!

 3. BE GENTLE WITH YOURSELF